4onen/js13k-2024-city-builder/README.md

     * [StackOverflow - Smoothed FPS Counter](https://stackoverflow.com/a/7796547/9157179)

 ## Music Inspiration

+First, yes, the game has no music.
+Unfortunately I'm no musician and couldn't put something together for the game, despite still having the room in my submission package.
+However, these were my ideas for the music:

 As I'm building a city builder, I have to go back to the city builder I grew up on: SimCity 4 Deluxe Edition.
 I don't want to replicate the soundtrack exactly, and I've heard it so many times I practically have it all memorized, but I found the slightly slower bpm of the live cover of "By The Bay" [here](https://www.youtube.com/watch?v=qR4IIKbRflQ) to be a good split from my memory to help me think about it.
 I also found Charles Cornell's analysis video on the [Sims 1 Building Mode 1 track](https://www.youtube.com/watch?v=IJMds3jT7c8) to be extremely valuable, as those building mode tracks were also a big part of my childhood and fit well into the smaller-scale city builder I'm building.